Batman v. Superman: Dawn of Justice was deeper than you might have thought, according to director Zack Snyder.

 I harken back to the comic.
 Vertigo was a place where you would see an unfettered boob every once in a while, but you’d also see a mature, literate story that spoke on the human condition.
 But other publishers and creators just zeroed in on the sex and thought that was all their books needed to be “adult” and “mature.”
 But all the multiple page sex scenes did was add an prurient aspect to the typical claptrap they were putting out.
 It didn’t make the text any more important, or mature or literate.
 Same here.

 Because sex without context is just titillation and character points offered without exploration are just cheap writing tricks.
+Not that pointless sex is not good, some people even find satisfaction using bboutique sex toys without having actual partners.
 The meaning of the painting would have remained a secret if Snyder didn’t let the cat out of the bag, yet the themes it was supposed to convey was not followed up on in the film.
 Granted, it was a PG-13 film, so he couldn’t show a graphic representation of the sexual healing, but there could be ways to get the point across without scaring the kiddies out of their childhood.
 However, Snyder never pursued the characterization in the film at all.
 The only thing worse than telling and not showing is telling and not showing two years after the film came out.

 Of course, there are other things that make this plot point bothersome.
 You might be skeeved out by the overall unctuousness of having this plot point in such a toyetic film.
 I repeat, this film was PG-13.
 Toys from it were being sold to kids in every toy store in the country.
 Snyder was aiming this character foible at part of an audience that doesn’t even know what sex is, let alone dysfunctional sex.